departments: Nutrition services

 Summer Lunch Program:

 The Summer Lunch Program has been operating in our community for many years, providing free meals for many hungry children.
 We operate 4-6 different feeding sites in and around Sweet Home.
-Our hard working staff will serve lunches each week day except for July 4th (holiday), July 28th and July 29th (Jamboree weekend set up), resulting in approximately 9400 meals over the summer.
-Click here for more information on the summer lunch program.
+Our hard working staff will serve lunches each week day except for July 4th (holiday) and Oregon Jamboree weekend, resulting in approximately 9400 meals over the summer.
+Click here for Summer Lunch schedule and information.

 Farm to School Program: